navis-org/navis-nblast-gpu/README.md

 This is not so much a problem if you're only ever working with a few hundred neurons at a time.
-Existing connectomics datasets, however, already contain tens of thousands of neurons and we will see the 100k mark being breached in the near future.
+Existing connectomics datasets, however, already contain tens of thousands of neurons and we will see the 100k mark being breached within the next year.

 You can throw more cores at it and that obviously helps speed things up.
 But wait a minute... don't machine learning folks use dem fancy graphic cards?